borouhin/adaptec_prometheus/README.md

 * Controller battery status and temperature
 * Number of defunct drives
 * Number of logical drives (total / failed / degraded)
-* SMART attributes for all drives connecter to the controller.
+* SMART attributes for all drives connected to the controller.

 It should be straightforward to add support for multiple controllers and additional metrics if required.